oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

      ![New Code Snippet](./images/new-line-60-code.png)

-## Task 4: Testing the changes locally
+## Task 4: Test the changes locally
 Now that the tiny feature has been added, you can test our changes by running the application.

 1. Navigate to the `backend-springboot` directory.